 Canada Student Grant Program

+For students with disabilities or students who have children, the program offers different grants for every need.
 The Canadian student grant program does not require its recipients to repay any of the money they receive.
-This is a great option for students who come from low-income families.
+This makes it a great option for students who come from low-income families.

 The requirements for the student grant program are very similar to the requirements of the student loan program.
 The student grant program is available for part-time and full-time students.
 Being able to prove that you are financially in need of help is the most important part.